 "Have you ever before been punished by the law?" asked an Austin justice of a colored culprit, "Yes, I called a man a liar, and I had to pay a fine."
-"Is The Donnelly Brothers of this city created that the only time you have come in considerable notice to-day with one of their conflict with the law?"
-"Now dat yer speaks ob hit, jedge, I bleeves I was in de penitentiary for ten yeahs, if I disremember myself.
+"Is speaks ob hit, jedge, I bleeves I was in de penitentiary for ten yeahs, if I disremember myself.

 THE NATIONAL CAPITAL.

 WASAINGTON, Jan.
 16, 1883.
 Congress hai yet over forty days of life remaining.
 The tariff bill in all its complications together with the appropriation bills will demand much of this brief time, while the bill for reduction of taxation comes limping behind.
 It will require vigilance, tact, and parliamentary skill on the part of the Republican's to secure the passage of the last named measure; but, if Mr. Pendleton and his Democratic friends could only have been as happy on this subject as they were on their civil service reform hobby horse, there would have been a better prospect for the accomplishment of the desired result.

-The senate in its discussion on the
+The senate in its discussion on the TARIFF BILL

-TARIFF BILL will probably not reach a de- under discussion, was a measure of parcision before the end of this week.
+will probably not reach a de- under discussion, was a measure of parcision before the end of this week.
 On the other hand, the house ways and yet no farmers had been appointed on means committee have submitted Chairman Kelley's report on this question.
 The latter report differs materially from that under consideration in the senate and in view of this early difference, it is tion was one of the great unsolved will find congress no nearer a solution undertaken by congress and the legisof this important measure.
 Those who latures of the several states.
 The farchange in the tariff duties except such proper disposition of this question than as will be beneficial to themselves, and any other class, and were, therefore, they have their representatives on hand entitled to be represented at the capital to promote and guide the action of con- by an executive department, through gress.
 The door-keeper on the east side which the valuable agricultural statisof the house of representatives hall, in ties can be gathered and disseminated view of the ways and means committee, can tell to a nicety what the committee is doing by the class of visitors.
 One day the barbed wire men are on hand button-holing the members as they come and go; another day the tobacco men monopolize the time and space.
-Then facturers.
+Then the sugar refiners arrive, followed by facturers.
 Yesterday the ship-builders and the distillers joined the throng pervading the southern portion of the building, and were on the alert to torture the poor distracted members of the Ways and Means Committee.